ScienceArtMagic/BOB/README.md

 ### BAR (BOB Anti-Router)

-BOB is surprisingly popular at the BAR.
+When BOB goes to the BAR, he doesn't just rant about tokenization; he also has plenty to say about Mixture-of-Experts routing.
+BOB is surprisingly popular there.
 His no-nonsense demeanor plays well with generalists and specialists alike.

-BAR makes it easy to route more generalist parameters with bitmasks (i.e. "one or the other" on a parameter- and/or group-specific level from two identically-shaped blocks with different values), as well as far more numerous, specialized experts by bytes (including additional granularity for multi-byte characters) or even ordinals (theoretically 1,114,111 to choose from).
+BAR makes it easy to route more generalist parameters with bitmasks (i.e., "one or the other" on a parameter—and/or group-specific level from two identically shaped blocks with different values), as well as far more numerous, specialized experts by bytes (including additional granularity for multi-byte characters) or even ordinals (theoretically, 1,114,111 to choose from).

-This is possible without training a single gate (e.g. a `hidden_dim * n_experts` sized `nn.Linear`) and not relying on softmax, top-k, or other sampling methods (as one would usually expect in Mixture-of-Experts routing).
-The input bits, ordinals, and/or bytes decide for themselves, so you can focus on training the actual experts.
+This is possible without training a single gate (e.g. a `hidden_dim * n_experts` sized `nn.Linear`) and not relying on softmax, top-k, or other sampling methods typically utilized in MoE routing.
+The input bits, ordinals, and/or bytes decide for themselves, so the focus can remain on training the actual experts.